 We recognize that addressing the spiritual aspect of our patients’ lives is an important part of the healing process.
 Perhaps the best reason for addressing spiritual issues is that many of our patients are religious and utilize their faith during difficult times (such as a hospitalization).
 Research has shown that in certain parts of the United States, more than 90 percent of medical patients indicate that religious beliefs and practices are ways they cope with and make sense of physical illness, and more than 40 percent say that religion is the most important factor that keeps them going (Koenig, 2013).

-Our Spiritual Care department, therefore, is committed to trying to help our patients meet their religious or spiritual needs while in the hospital, and is staffed by a full-time chaplain and numerous on-call volunteer chaplains who can help patients and families deal with fears, worries, doubts and questions that arise in times of illness or trauma.
+Our Spiritual Care department, therefore, is committed to trying to help our patients meet their religious or spiritual needs while in the hospital, and is staffed by one full-time chaplain, two part-time chaplains and ten volunteer chaplains who provide 24/7 spiritual care.
+This includes helping patients and families deal with fears, worries, doubts and questions that arise in times of illness or trauma.